-AUTHORITY: The authority for this policy derives from the Oklahoma Office of Workforce Development Issuance #07-2019, "Use of Grant Funds to Pay for the Cost of Meals, Food, Coffee or other Refreshments" dated September 11, 2019.
+AUTHORITY: The authority for this policy derives from the Oklahoma Employment Security Commission Workforce System Directive WSD# 70-2024, "Use of Grant Funds to Pay for the Cost of Meals, Food, Coffee or other Refreshments".

 BACKGROUND: The Issuance describes a general prohibition on the use of grant funds to pay for meals, food, coffee or other refreshments., for employee consumption.
 However, a few exceptions are provided: